 Frequently Asked Questions

-The Basic Police Academy is a POST Certified 26-week long training program which trains people to become peace officers in the State of California.
-The Basic Police Academy consists of 42 Learning Domains where recruits are tested and evaluated.
+The P.O.S.T.
+Basic Academy is a P.O.S.T.
+Certified 26-week long training program which trains recruits to become Peace Officers in the State of California.
+The P.O.S.T.
+Basic Academy consists of 42 Learning Domains where recruits are tested and evaluated.
 The Academy also includes training in Emergency Vehicle Operations (EVOC), firearms, defensive tactics, and scenarios that must be passed in order to graduate.

 You will be provided the basic necessities as a new recruit in the Academy.
 If you are serious about a career in law enforcement, you should be working on your physical conditioning as well as mental preparation.
 Know what "Academy Life" is like so you have a better understanding of what will be expected of you.
 Research the agency you are applying for so you have a better understanding of the philosophy and expectations.

-We are currently accepting applications for Sheriff's Deputy, Sheriff's Correctional Deputy, and many other non-sworn positions.
+We are currently accepting applications for Deputy Sheriff Cadet, Deputy Sheriff - Lateral, Sheriff's Correctional Deputy Cadet, Sheriff's Correctional Deputy - Lateral, and many other non-sworn civilian positions.
 Apply online at www.sccjobs.org